Imanuel-Miz/vscode-pip-package-manager/README.md

 This extension contributes the following settings:

 - `pipPackageManager.followSymbolicLinks`: Control if we search through symbolic links folders inside your projects.
+- `pipPackageManager.searchSimilarPackages`: Control if we should search similar packages while attempting to install a package.

 ## Contributing